-Today we examine the 3 pillars of smart home products and explore the ways in which specific examples from within each category can help to enhance your own smart home ecosystem.
+Today we examine the 3 pillars of Smart Home products and explore the ways in which specific examples from each category can help to enhance your own smart home ecosystem.
 But first, what are the 3 pillars of a smart home?
 Answering this question is the purpose of today’s blog.
-Read on for a complete explanation of each of the 3 pillars of smart home products as well as an example or two of products from each.
+Read on for a complete explanation of each of the 3 pillars of smart home products as well as an example of a product or two from each.

 Included in the 3 pillars of a smart home are, in no particular order, Safety and Security, Comfort and Convenience, and Energy and Efficiency.
-These categories exist for no other reason than to make your smart home shopping experience easier.
-By breaking the massive smart home category into smaller, more manageable chunks that make logical sense based on what the specific products within bring to the table, it becomes easier for you, the Best Buy customer, to assess your needs and determine which smart home products may best fit into your unique smart home ecosystem.
-Let’s explore each pillar now in greater detail with a few specific product examples to help clarify these categories.
+These categories are intended to make your smart home shopping experience easier by breaking this broad category down into smaller, more manageable parts that make logical sense based on what the products within bring to the table.
+This makes it easier for you, the Best Buy customer, to assess your needs and determine which smart home products will best fit into your unique smart home ecosystem.
+Let’s explore each pillar now in greater detail with some specific product examples to help clarify these categories.

 Products in the Safety and Security category include items that protect you and your home from all manner of threats and hazards.
-For example, to protect your home and everyone in it, you may choose to install smart locks, smart video cameras, various kinds of smart sensors (such as carbon monoxide and smoke detectors), and even smart lighting in some cases.
-Such products will not only prevent intruders from entering your home uninvited, but in many cases they can also alert you to potential trespassers and other dangers such as fires or gas leaks.
+For instance, to protect your home and everyone in it, you may choose to install Smart Locks & Doorbells, Security Cameras, and Safety Sensors & Detectors (such as carbon monoxide and smoke detectors).
+These products will not only prevent intruders from entering your home uninvited, but in many cases they can also alert you to potential trespassers and other dangers.

-Popular items in this category include smart locks such as the Yale Assure Lock Push-Button Deadbolt with Bluetooth.
-Not only will a lock like this one keep you and your family safe and secure in your cozy home both day and night, but it’s also got a number of other features that are equally sure to please.
-This lock (and others like it) eliminates the need for you to use keys to get into and out of your home.
-Instead, they’re app controlled, allowing you to create and share electronic keys or key codes that give you total control over who comes and goes through your door.
-Share access to your home with those you love or trust, and then use the app to see who’s been by, receive notifications when someone tries to enter, and so many other useful features as well.
-In fact, this type of lock eliminates the need for old fashioned rattly metal keys altogether.
-It’s Safety and Security, with a little bit of Comfort and Convenience thrown in for good measure.
+Popular items in this category include smart locks such as the August Wi-Fi Smart Lock (4th Generation).
+Not only will a lock like this one keep you and your family safe and secure in your home, but it’s also got a number of extremely useful features.
+For instance, it eliminates the need for you to use physical keys to get into and out of your home—instead using features like app-based control, virtual keys, and proximity sensing to allow you to come in while keeping intruders out.
+You can share access to your home with those you love and trust, and then use the app to see who’s been by, receive notifications when someone tries to enter, and do many other useful things.
+With a lock like this, you’ll enjoy Safety and Security with a little bit of Comfort and Convenience thrown in.

 Products in the Comfort and Convenience realm are intended to make your life more pleasant and easy.
-Voice assistants, smart decor (including various smart lighting), smart blinds, and smart thermostats are among the products you may choose from to enhance the comfort level your home.
+Virtual Assistants (in the form of Smart Speakers, Displays, & Accessories) and Smart Furniture & Décor (including smart blinds and smart lighting) are among the most convenient product types you can buy to enhance the comfort level of your home.
 If you want your home to be as comfortable as it is clever, you can’t go wrong with this type of product.

-Those whose smart home considerations revolve around issues of Energy and Efficiency want products that help to track and regulate power consumption throughout their home.
-Such products include smart thermostats and smart lighting of the LED variety.
-Smart plugs and switches also inhabit this category for their ability to be controlled remotely, thus allowing you to turn your lights off from the road via an app if you forgot something on when you left (just one of many such examples).
+Those whose smart home concerns revolve around Energy and Efficiency want products that help to track and regulate power consumption in and around their homes.
+Such products include Smart Thermostats and Smart Lights of the LED variety.
+Smart Switches and Plugs also inhabit this category for their ability to be controlled remotely, thus allowing you to turn your lights and other electronic devices on and off from the road via a smart phone app (just one of many such examples).

-Good on you if you noticed that several of the products mentioned today fit nicely into 2 or more of the 3 pillars of smart home products.
-Some items, such as smart thermostats or smart plugs and switches, may occupy more than one of the pillars at the very same time.
-Such products offer both Energy and Efficiency benefits, as well as providing Comfort and Convenience in your everyday life.
-For this reason, you may or may not find it helpful to employ the logic of the 3 pillars of smart home products in your own smart home planning.
-If another method of classifying smart home products works better for you, do what makes sense and is easiest for you to work with.
-At the end of the day, the outcome should be the same: you’ll be able to organize your thoughts and choose the right mix of smart home products to maximize the Safety and Security, Comfort and Convenience, and Energy and Efficiency of your smart home.
+Good on you if you noticed that several of the products discussed today fit nicely into 2 or more of the 3 pillars of smart home products.
+Some items, such as smart thermostats and smart plugs and switches, can occupy more than one of the pillars at the same time.
+Such products offer both Energy and Efficiency benefits and provide Comfort and Convenience in your everyday life.

-For further exploration of Best Buy’s vast selection of smart home products, follow the preceding link and see what you can turn up.
-Have fun!
+For further exploration of Best Buy’s vast selection of Smart Home products, just follow the link and see what turns up!